Corneal Transplant Vision Recovery – What to Expect Before and After: Corneal Transplant Healing Time

 - Your ophthalmologist will explain what to do to care for yourself at home after surgery.

 After your transplant.
+You will be home the same day!
 The day after your corneal transplant surgery, you will need to go back to your ophthalmologist’s office to have your eyes checked.

 The stitches from surgery may or may not need to be removed.
 This depends on how quickly you heal, the health of your eye, and the type of stitches used.